mahlonsmith/ruby-ezmlm/README.md

 ## Authors

+* Mahlon E. Smith <mahlon@martini.nu>
 * Michael Granger <ged@faeriemud.org>
 * Jeremiah Jordan <jjordan@laika.com>
-* Mahlon E. Smith <mahlon@martini.nu>

 ## Description

-This is a ruby interface for interacting with ezmlm-idx, an email list manager for use with the Qmail MTA.
-(The -idx provides an extended feature set over the initial ezmlm environment), and messages therein.
+This is a ruby interface for interacting with ezmlm-idx, an email list manager for use with the Qmail MTA, and the messages contained therein.
+(The -idx provides an extended feature set over the original ezmlm environment.)

 http://untroubled.org/ezmlm/

+This was tested against ezmlm-idx 7.2.2.

 ## Prerequisites

-* Ruby 2.2 or better
+* Ruby 2.1 or better

 ## Installation